Media bias: History

 Not all accusations of bias are political.
 Science writer Martin Gardner has accused the entertainment media of anti-science bias.
-He claims that television programs such as The X-Files promote superstition.
+He claimed that television programs such as The X-Files promote superstition.
 In contrast, the Competitive Enterprise Institute, which is funded by businesses, accuses the media of being biased in favor of science and against business interests, and of credulously reporting science that shows that greenhouse gasses cause global warming.